Mat7585/Projet-Machine-Learning-Prediction-Salaires_NBA/README.md

 ### Supervised Machine Learning stage
-I will test two machine learning models: linear regression and XGBoost.
+I trained and compared two regression models: Linear Regression and XGBoost.

 ### Data transformation stage
 I tested a log transformation on the target variable (Y) and applied StandardScaler, but it did not significantly improve the results.